 |24/05/1880||Morpeth Branch (Blyth and Tyne Railway)|

-The Blyth and Tyne Railway's terminus station at Morpeth is closed to passengers.
-Station becomes goods yard.
+The Blyth and Tyne Railway^s terminus station at Morpeth is closed to passengers.
+The former terminus becomes purely a goods yard.

 |/ /1893||North Blyth Branch (Blyth and Tyne Railway)|